TaabishKhan/p4/README.md

     Taabish Khan: Designed thread-safe mechanisms for connection handling using mutex locks.
 Implemented core server functions for initialization and client communication.
     Omar Yasin: Optimized data transmission functions for efficient file transfers.
 Debugged and resolved issues in socket communication.
     Michael Sharp: Handled file input/output operations, ensuring robust error handling and memory management for file buffers.

+To parallelize individual requests in your program, you can create a new thread for each incoming client connection.
+The server will:

+    Accept a connection: Wait for a client to connect using a loop.
+    Create a thread: For each accepted connection, spawn a new thread to handle the request.
+    Process the request: The thread will handle all operations for the specific client (e.g., reading data, sending responses).
+    Close the connection: Once the request is complete, the thread will close the client connection and exit.

+This approach ensures that multiple client requests can be processed simultaneously, improving efficiency and responsiveness.